Coaching Roles and Skills

-As a coach you will initially need to develop the skills of: organising, safety, building rapport, providing instruction and explanation, demonstrating, observing, analysing, questioning and providing feedback.
+As a coach, you will initially need to develop the skills of organising, safety, building rapport, providing instruction and explanation, demonstrating, observing, analysing, questioning and giving feedback.

-In organising the training session you need to plan in advance how you will manage the athletes, equipment and area - group athletes accordingly to numbers, ability and the activity - continually check the plan is safe during the session.
+In organising the training session, you need to plan how you will manage the athletes, equipment and area - group athletes accordingly to numbers, ability and activity - continually check the plan is safe during the session.

-In building rapport with the athletes learn and use their names, smile and make eye contact, coach the athlete rather than the sport, show interest in and respect for the athletes.
+In building rapport with the athletes, learn and use their names, smile and make eye contact, coach the athlete rather than the sport, and show interest in and respect for the athletes.

 Instruction and explanation

-In providing Instruction and Explanation you should think about and plan what you are going to say, gain the athlete's attention, ensure they can all hear you, keep it simple and to the point and check they understand by asking open questions.
+In providing Instruction and Explanation, you should think about and plan what you will say, gain the athlete's attention, ensure they can all hear you, keep it simple and to the point and check they understand by asking open questions.

 Observation and Analysis

-In providing feedback encourage the athlete to self analyse by asking appropriate open questions, provide specific and simple advice, limit the advice to 1 or 2 points, check they understand what they will do next and make the whole process a positive experience for the athlete.
+In providing feedback, encourage the athlete to self-analyse by asking appropriate open questions, providing specific and straightforward advice, limiting the information to 1 or 2 points, checking they understand what they will do next, and making the whole process a positive experience for the athlete.